The Oval: Oval gasometer and gasworks

-A tall Victorian gasometer, sited less than 50 metres beyond the north-eastern stadium wall, has been a dominating feature of the view from the ground since the mid 1800s.
+A tall Victorian gasometer, sited less than 50 metres beyond the north-eastern stadium wall, has been a dominating feature of the view from the ground since the mid-1800s.
 A movement to preserve iconic gasometers across the UK as important and historic monuments of Britain's industrial heritage has emerged in recent years, with the one visible from The Oval often cited as a particularly notable example.
 The skeletal but decorative wrought iron structure is a landmark in the area and has become an intrinsic part of The Oval's history and urban allure.
 The cricket commentator Henry Blofeld once said in a broadcast, "As the bowler runs in, it's so quiet you can hear the creak of the gasometer."

 Although long unused as a gas holder, the aging structure was only officially decommissioned in 2014, with plans to demolish it being announced in 2013.
 Blofeld stated: "In comparison, pulling down the Victoria Memorial in front of Buckingham Palace would be child's play.".
 After local public protest at the proposed demolition, in March 2016 the structure was given Grade II listed status to protect its future.

+The gas holder is being converted to 200 homes contained within the listed metal frame itself: first completions are expected in 2028.